University of Greifswald: 1815–1933: Prussia

-The renowned Romanticist painter Caspar David Friedrich immortalised the city in several of his paintings, e.g. Wiesen bei Greifswald (English: 'meadows near Greifswald'; 1820–1822, oil on canvas).

 The Rubenow-Denkmal (Rubenow Memorial) was erected in 1856 for celebration of the 400th anniversary of the university in honour of its founder and first rector, Heinrich Rubenow.

 When Swedish Pomerania became part of the Kingdom of Prussia in 1815, the University of Greifswald became the oldest university on Prussian territory.
 Prussia recognised the potential of science and universities, thus extensive building activity and growing financial support enabled the University of Greifswald to grow further both in size and reputation.

 In 1856, on the occasion of the 400th anniversary of the university's founding, a monument was unveiled in the presence of King Frederick William IV of Prussia.
 The monument is still at its place, and was carefully restored for the 550th anniversary in 2006.

+During the 19th century, Greifswald attracted many Polish students.
+After Breslau (now Wrocław, Poland) and Berlin, Greifswald hosted the third-largest group of Polish students in Germany.

 The Faculty of Law became Faculty of Law and Economics when an economic department was introduced in 1905.
 In 1912, Otto Jaekel, a professor of paleontology in Greifswald, founded the German Paleontological Society.
 The Department of Modern Languages was established in 1853.
 To commemorate the 400th anniversary of the university in 1856, the "Rubenow-Denkmal" (Rubenow Memorial) was built in front of the main building, which is still there at its historic place.
 The Department of History was founded in 1863 as the first in Prussia and the fourth in all of Germany.
 The painter Caspar David Friedrich was born in Greifswald and received his first painting instruction by one of the university's members.
 Today the Department of Fine Art and Art History is named after him.
 He later painted several oil paintings with motifs from the region, including the one on the left.

 The spectrum of academic research and teaching was further expanded during the Weimar Republic.
 The Nordisches Institut (Scandinavian and Finno-Ugric studies) and several other research institutes, e.g. for biological research, Christian archeology, and Palestinian studies, were founded.